Aventyret/solarplexus/docs/index.md

   <div class="facts-item">
     <span>👌</span>
     <div>
-      Create dynamic or handpicked lists of articles (or other post type) to be displayed on Block editor based pages/posts
+      Create dynamic or handpicked lists of articles (or other post types) to be displayed on Block editor based pages/posts
     </div>
   </div>
   <div class="facts-item">